dickidarmawansaputra/dickidarmawansaputra.github.io/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

-I am an experienced Backend Developer with about 3 years of experience.
+I am an experienced Backend Developer / Web Developer with about 3 years of experience.
 I have knowledge of Laravel (PHP) and am currently learning Go-Lang to upgrade my skills and knowledge.

 I have learning Go-Lang: <a href="https://github.com/dickidarmawansaputra/belajargolang" target="_blank"><u>Github Learning Go-Lang</u></a>
 And some the online courses I've taken: